 After school co-curricular programs offer an opportunity for students to participate in a wide variety of activities.
-Some of the clubs offered include computer, drama, esports, soccer, basketball, and volleyball.
-In addition, our school belongs to interscholastic sports and activities leagues.
+Some of the clubs offered include computer, drama, soccer, basketball, volleyball etc. In addition, our school belongs to interscholastic sports and activities leagues.
 Students may participate in Under 14 Soccer, Basketball, Volleyball, Badminton and Track & Field.